DCtheTall/related-website-partition-api/TAG-self-review-questionnaire.md

 There are some cases, such as when browsers are managed by an enterprise policy that uses a [custom list](https://chromeenterprise.google/policies/#RelatedWebsiteSetsOverrides), that this API would expose RWS membership to third parties embedded on those sites.
 Third parties would only have access to this information if the top-level site allows them via a Permissions Policy.

-This API also gives third parties access to a storage partition that is shared across sites in the particular RWS.
+The primary purpose of the RWP API is to give third parties access to a storage partition that is shared across sites under the privacy boundary of the RWS.
 This storage partition does not contain any data that the third party does not put there themselves.
 This storage partition would be available when RWS is enabled even if the browser has third-party cookie restrictions enabled.

 ### 2.2.
 Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?

 Yes.
-All of the information this API exposes to first and third parties are necessary for the feature's intended functionality and do not reveal any more.
+All of the information the RWP API exposes to first and third parties are necessary for the feature's intended functionality and do not reveal any more.
+The RWP API provides a general-purpose storage partition which we cannot restrict.
+This storage partition is only available under a single RWS, which limits the exposure of the information stored in the partition.

 ### 2.3.
 Do the features in your specification expose personal information, personally-identifiable information (PII), or information derived from either?